 6. Sulphur point on Lake Rotorua

 This is one of those less known, underrated things to do in Rotorua.
-It’s understandable that after visiting a few thermal areas, you may leave this till the very last spot on your to do list, though we’d recommend going, it’s well worth it!
+It’s understandable that after visiting a few thermal areas, you may leave this till the very last spot on your to do list, though I’d recommend going, it’s well worth it!
 You’ll enjoy a nice stroll along the water side accompanied by rare black swans.
-Once you reach the sulphur point you’ll see how chemic works… including the mixing of the water from the lake with the high acid levels of the thermal springs.
+Once you reach the sulphur point you’ll see how chemics work… including the mixing of the water from the lake with the high acid levels of the thermal hot springs.
 A strangely calming show you can’t miss.
 Cost: free.

 7. Visit a traditional Jade factory

 Remember Moana’s neckless?
 You can have your own made from real jade in Rotorua.
 If you don’t to pay for that, I still recommend you visit the JADE workshop, where they explain the whole process from rock extraction to finished product.
 It’s something very interesting and so closely related to Maori culture, you’ll learn more than you think.
 Cost: free guided tour.